 Beat Bad Microbes AMR partnership

 In 2018 the CPA partnered with the University of Reading and the Rwanda Community Pharmacists Union to produce educational resources and tools for community pharmacists to help educate the public and raise awareness on antimicrobial resistance (AMR).

 Beat Bad Microbes in Rwanda is a University of Reading’s Global Challenges Research Fund project that introduced design thinking to communicate information about antimicrobial resistance (AMR) and antibiotic misuse, and to influence behaviour change.
 The cross- disciplinary collaboration project team includes academics from the Universities of Reading and Rwanda, Design Science, the Rwandan Community Pharmacists’ Union and the CPA.

 The Beat Bad Microbes campaign raised much needed antimicrobial awareness across Kigali and provided essential materials for pharmacists to help them better support members of the public

 The antibiotic record card lists antibiotics taken by patients along with any side effects they may have experienced.
 The card is a quick guide to help pharmacists have an informed conversation with their patient about antibiotics.

-Advice leaflets for pharmacists to advise and give to patients and counsel on the the following areas;
+Advice leaflets are given to patients by pharmacists to advise them on the following areas:

 - Do you need antibiotics?